Civil Engineering (CE)

 CE 647, OCEAN AND COASTAL ENGINEERING MEASUREMENTS, 3 Credits

-Hands-on experience in the conduct of field and laboratory observations, including waves, currents, wind, tides, tsunami, sediments, bathymetry, shore profiles, wave forces on structures, and structural response.
-Online data archival and retrieval systems.
+Emphasizes hands-on experience in the conduct of field and laboratory observations, including waves, currents, wind, tides, tsunami, sediments, bathymetry, shore profiles, wave forces on structures, and structural response.
+Focuses on online data archival and retrieval systems.

 CE 661, KINEMATIC POSITIONING AND NAVIGATION, 3 Credits